Rural Pharmacy Scholarship Mentor Scheme

 No, scholarships are not ranked until all applications have been received and the annual round has closed.
 Each application is then ranked using three criteria:

 After ranking is completed, Conditional Scholarship offers will be made.
-If an offer is made to you, you will need to provide further evidence to support the information provided in your application, such as proof of enrollment.
+If an offer is made to you, you will need to provide further evidence to support the information provided in your application, such as proof of enrolment.
 Please see the Program Rules, available from the Downloads section of this page, for guidance on how to complete the online application form and the documentation you will be required to provide.

 If you fail to provide the additional required documents, or you provide documents with information that differs from your application, any Conditional Scholarship offer will be rescinded and the Conditional Scholarship will instead be offered to the highest-ranked applicant who has not yet received an offer.